softmatterlab/SmartTrap/Software/README.md

-# This folder contains all the software needed for the SmartTrap
+# This folder contains all the software needed for running the SmartTrap interface

-The software is divided into three parts depending on the uscase.

-## Python interface

-## Firmware

-## Pipette puller